wordbit/wordbit/content/posts/the-seven-year-itch.md

 But by the same token, look what I get for three years of development: a wide-angle and telephoto lens with Portrait Mode, IP-certified water and dust resistance, wireless charging, Face ID, and a larger edge-to-edge OLED display with small bezels (including, sigh, a notch I will have to actually live with now).
 And when you experience it, the bonuses of a faster processor, more battery life, and nicer screen are considerable quality-of-life improvements.

-### 2. All the cool new iOS 15 features are supported
+### 2. It supports all the cool new iOS 15 features

 My iPhone 6S may technically support iOS 15, but in reality it can only handle a small subset of all the cool new features.